bobquest33/go-agree/README.md

 ### Cluster Membership Changes

-To add a node to the cluster at run time, use `AddNode()`.
+To add a node to the cluster after you have Wrap()'ed your interface, use `AddNode()`.
 The node should be ready to receive Raft commands at that address.

 ```go
 	err := w.AddNode("localhost:2345")
 ```

-To remove a node from the cluster at run time, use `RemoveNode()`:
+To remove a node from the cluster after you have Wrap()'ed your interface, use `RemoveNode()`:

 ```go
 	err := w.RemoveNode("localhost:2345")